cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 # exit
 ```

-Since environment values are set and database connectivity works in the example, the issue requires further investigation.
+In the example, the environment values are set and database connectivity works, so the issue requires further investigation.

 The example runs `env` and `nc`, but `cat`, `top`, `df`, and `ps` are other useful commands under `exec`.

+**Note:** Make sure to run `exit` to terminate the command.

+For more information, see [kubectl exec](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_exec/).

 ### `kubectl debug`